sarkartanmay393/GeoPulse/README.md

 <img src="/public/logo.jpeg" alt="GeoPulse" width="128" height="128">

-GeoScore provides real-time, ai data-driven insights into the geopolitical relationships between countries.
-By analyzing diplomatic, economic, military, political, cultural, and historical factors, GeoScore offers a comprehensive view of global interactions, helping users understand and visualize the complexities of international relations.
-Ideal for geopolitical enthusiasts, policymakers, and financial analysts, GeoScore is your go-to tool for staying informed about the global landscape.
+GeoPulse provides real-time, AI data-driven insights into the geopolitical relationships between countries.
+By analyzing diplomatic, economic, military, political, cultural, and historical factors, GeoPulse offers a comprehensive view of global interactions, helping users understand and visualize the complexities of international relations.
+Ideal for geopolitical enthusiasts, policymakers, and financial analysts, GeoPulse is your go-to tool for staying informed about the global landscape.

 ## Features